ADMISSION AND THE RIGHT TO REMAIN WITHIN THE GROUND IS STRICTLY ON CONDITION THAT THE SPECTATORS SHALL NOT COMMIT ANY OF

 2. Enter the Ground without paying for admission or having a valid membership card.

 3. Going on to the playing area at any time, unless specifically authorised by a Club official, or interfering with the normal course of play in any manner.

-4. i) No alcohol may be brought into the Ground by any member of the public where the cricketing event is staged under the auspices of the ICC, or any other major cricketing event where the Chief Executive exercises his/her discretion to ban alcohol from being brought into the Ground.
+4. i) No alcohol may be brought into the Ground by any member of the public where the cricketing event is staged under the auspices of the ICC, or any other major cricketing event (for example the Royal London Cup Final and The Hundred) where the Chief Executive exercises his/her discretion to ban alcohol from being brought into the Ground.

 ii) For all other domestic cricket matches (excluding T20 Vitality Blast matches), alcohol may be brought into the Ground by a Member of the Club for consumption only in areas of the Ground set aside for Members of the Club.
 The level of alcohol permitted to be brought in is restricted to 1 litre of wine, beer or lager.

 iii) Where alcohol is permitted to be brought into the Ground under the Ground Regulations, it shall not be allowed to be brought in if it is any glass container of any description.

 5. Bring animals on to the Ground (other than assistance dogs).